New England Veterinary Center & Cancer Care is locally operated as a proud member of the PetVet Care Centers Network.

 We are seeking a dedicated Board-Certified or Residency Trained Small Animal Internist to join our team.
 The ideal candidate will be passionate about providing high-quality veterinary care and possess excellent communication skills to build lasting relationships with our clients.
 You will work alongside a team of experienced veterinarians, technicians, and support staff and will work closely with the Hospital Manager and Regional Manager.

-- An 8,000 square foot state-of-the-art facility filled with top of the line equipment
+- An 8,000 square foot state-of-the-art facility filled with top of the line equipment with three fully equipped surgical suites

 - A high tech to DVM ratio with tenured support staff